Champions (role-playing game): Reception

 In a 1996 reader poll taken by Arcane magazine to determine the 50 most popular roleplaying games of all time, Champions was ranked 27th.
-Editor Paul Pettengale commented: "It wasn't the first superhero RPG and it never had licensed links to any big-name comics - but it's still the classic of the genre.
+Editor Paul Pettengale commented: "It wasn't the first superhero RPG and it never had licensed links to any big-name comics – but it's still the classic of the genre.
 It popularised the now-commonplace 'points-design' approach to character creation; in fact, it's probably the most flexible, detailed points-based system ever, which makes it rather overwhelming for some new players, and combat can be a little slow.
 But once you've learned how to use it, no other game catches the feeling of superhero action in quite the same way."

 Champions was included in the 2007 book Hobby Games: The 100 Best.
 Game designer Bill Bridges described Champions as "the superhero roleplaying game.
 While it wasn't the first game on the market that let you play superheroes and duke it out with supervillains, using earth-shattering powers, it was the most innovative.
 The major roleplaying games of the time involved characters stalking monsters in dungeons; the heroes in Champions delivered knockout blows to archnemeses—all while speaking the requisite inspiring soliloquies."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that Champions was a pioneer in two respects.
+It "is the first entirely new game to embrace the idea of non-random character generation through a point-buy system, and it marks a significant expansion of the concept."
+The second new concept was "the idea of disadvantages."